 Section I – Coordination of transmitting space or earth stations in the fixed-satellite service or transmitting space stations in the broadcasting-satellite service with assignments to broadcasting-satellite service feeder links

-7.1 The provisions of No. 9.729 and the associated provisions under Articles 9 and 11 are applicable to transmitting space stations in the fixed-satellite service in Region 1 in the band 17.3-18.1 GHz, to transmitting space stations in the fixed-satellite service in Regions 2 and 3 in the band 17.7-18.1 GHz, to transmitting earth stations in the fixed-satellite service in Region 2 in the band 17.8-18.1 GHzand to transmitting space stations in the broadcasting-satellite service in Region 2 in the band 17.3-17.8 GHz.
-(WRC-03)
+7.1 The provisions of No. 9.729 and the associated provisions under Articles 9 and 11 are applicable to transmitting space stations in the fixed-satellite service in Region 1 in the band 17.3-18.1 GHz, to transmitting space stations in the fixed-satellite service in Regions 2 and 3 in the band 17.7-18.1 GHz, to transmitting earth stations in the fixed-satellite service in Region 2 in the band 17.8-18.1 GHz, to transmitting earth stations in the fixed-satellite service in Regions 1 and 2 in the band 14.5-14.75 GHz, and in Region 3 in the band 14.5-14.8 GHz, where those stations are not subject to the Plan, and to transmitting space stations in the broadcasting-satellite service in Region 2 in the band 17.3-17.8 GHz.
+(WRC-15)

 7.2 In applying the procedures referred to in § 7.1, the provisions of Appendix 5 are replaced by the following: